 The timeline below shows where the symbol The Treasure appears in The Adventures of Tom Sawyer.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...him to be fully honest, and he reveals the Spaniard's true identity, without mentioning the treasure.
-The Welchman is shocked, then realizes it makes sense, for the violent plan Huck described... (full context)
+The Welshman is shocked, then realizes it makes sense, for the violent plan Huck described... (full context)

 ...assumed Tom made it into No. 2 at Temperance Tavern to find whiskey rather than treasure.
 Tom explains this never happened, instantly realizing that "Number Two" must be the cave!
 They... (full context)